plm/ssd1306-rotation-panic/README.md

 Reproduces a panic when using [ssd1306 version `0.8.1`](https://docs.rs/ssd1306/0.8.1/ssd1306/index.html)'s `DisplaySize128x64` with `DisplayRotation::Rotate90` or `DisplayRotation::Rotate270` in `TerminalMode`.

 Using a [Seeeduino XIAO RP2040](https://github.com/rp-rs/rp-hal-boards/tree/main/boards/seeeduino-xiao-rp2040) with [expansion board](https://wiki.seeedstudio.com/Seeeduino-XIAO-Expansion-Board/), this example will panic when writing the ninth test line ("7TEST").
-Panic can be observed when the blue LED (GPIO 25) turns on and no additional test lines are written to the display.
-The output will look like:
+Panic can be observed when the blue LED (GPIO 25) turns on and no additional test lines are written to the display ([example](./sample-panic.jpg)).
+The display output looks like:

 ```
 I0123456